Research Interests

 Projects in Progress

-- A new monograph, tentatively titled All the News That’s Fit to Twist: Stories of Everyday Fakery in the Nineteenth-Century Press, analyzes liminal cases of fakery in the German, British and North American press from the first professional foreign correspondents to the onset of press photography.
-Written from the perspective of newsmakers and practitioners, it sheds new light on the prehistory of contemporary phenomena of fake news.
+- A new monograph, Formative Fakes: Manipulation and the Origins of Modern Journalism, 1842–1900, analyzes cases of “everyday fakery” in the German, British and North American press from the first professional foreign correspondents to the onset of press photography.
+It explores the constitutive role that faking played in shaping the journalistic profession.
+Written from the perspective of newsmakers and practitioners, it sheds new light on the prehistory of fake news, but it also shows that journalists sometimes faked stories and images with intentions that were far from nefarious.

-- Co-edited volume (with Sean Franzel and Ilinca Iurascu), Taking Stock: Media Inventories of the German Nineteenth Century, in preparation.
+- Co-edited volume (with Sean Franzel and Ilinca Iurascu), Taking Stock: Media Inventories of the German Nineteenth Century, under contract (scheduled for 2024).